Extensions Guidelines & Policies

 4.8 Extensions may not require viewers to download third-party software in order to function.

 5.1 Extensions may provide differentiated experiences or functionality to broadcasters, in exchange for compensation from broadcasters.
 Examples: tiered access to features or purchasable plugins to add functionality.

-5.3 Extensions may not transact or encourage the transacting of monetary exchange in relation to any non-Twitch/Amazon commerce instruments.
+5.2 Extensions may not transact or encourage the transacting of monetary exchange in relation to any non-Twitch/Amazon commerce instruments.
 Additionally, commerce instruments may not be used without being accepted into the Twitch Extension Commerce Beta Program.
 You can apply for acceptance into the Twitch Extension Commerce Beta Program here.

 6 Bits in Extensions